jaynammodi/medusademo/README.md

 Often these goals are traded off.
 For example linear-list-based first-fit is slow, but creates little fragmentation.
 No algorithm can be perfect in every respect, so don't twist your brain too hard looking for utopia.
-When you hand in this assignment you are expected to also hand in a description of the algorithm and data structures used.
-Be sure to provide reasonable detail so that your ideas may be understood.
-I would expect the description to be between one and two pages - give or take.
-Feel free to use diagrams to detail your data structures.
-A significant bulk of the grade will be based on your data structure.
-Submission
-This will be handed in electronically.
-I'd like you to hand in the following items:

 • All your source code: my_malloc.c, my_malloc.h, and a mem_test.c file
 (with the main() function) that tests your implementation.
 • We may replace your mem_test.c file with our own copy, so do make sure